 Course Delivery Method

-Listen here to a 2017 graduate talk about her experience on the course Gaelic Lit MA Graduate 2017
+Listen here to a 2017 graduate talk about her experience on the course CKD13 Graduate Podcase

 Modules to the value of 60 credits will be selected from a choice of seven, of which two are compulsory.
 The production of a thirty-credit dissertation is also a requirement.
 These modules cover all aspects of Gaelic literature from the first appearance of poetry in the margins of Latin manuscripts in the ninth century, to an exploration of the sense of place in the work of Irish authors of the twentieth and twenty-first centuries.

 Lectures will be recorded, and both they and ancillary lecture material (notes, slides, bibliographies etc.) will be made available via Blackboard, the online teaching platform used by University College Cork.
 In addition to the asynchronous elements of the programme, progress will be monitored and assignments will be discussed in real-time consultations which will take place using Skype or other platforms.